 In this case, a work requirement seems to mean new social services leading, it is hoped, to "suitable" jobs.
 To say the least, that leaves a few loopholes for those who prefer not to work.
 It is unfair, however, to single out the governors' plan in this regard; for as another section of this paper explains, in the current welfare debate "work" is seldom what it seems.
-It is proper, however, to note that the gubernatorial package, while predictably calling for more federal spending to implement its recommendations, also calls for federal legislation to force upon the States both higher AFDC levels and AFDC-U. In other words, the governors are asking Washington to make them do certain things, they will not or cannot do in their own bailiwicks, half of which decline to implement AFDC-U.
+It is proper, however, to note that the gubernatorial package, while predictably calling for more federal spending to implement its recommendations, also calls for federal legislation to force upon the States both higher AFDC levels and AFDC-U. In other words, the governors are asking Washington to make them do certain things and AFDC-U. In other words, the governors are asking which decline to implement AFDC-U.